openhouse/photo-filter/rfcs/0008-content-addressed-people-index.md

 precedence as the existing filename controller.
 Sort sources by normalized relative path.
 Compute:

+An isolated worktree or deployment may set `PF_PEOPLE_METADATA_ROOT` to the existing local metadata root; the logical relative paths, not that machine- specific absolute prefix, participate in the corpus identity.

 ```text
 source_sha256 = SHA256(exact file bytes)
 corpus_sha256 = SHA256(